valkey-io/valkey-doc/docs/data-types/lists.md

 some time and retry again with `RPOP`.
 This is called *polling*, and is not a good idea in this context because it has several drawbacks:

-1. Forces Redis and clients to process useless commands (all the requests when the list is empty will get no actual work done, they'll just return NULL).
+1. Forces Valkey and clients to process useless commands (all the requests when the list is empty will get no actual work done, they'll just return NULL).
 2. Adds a delay to the processing of items, since after a worker receives a NULL, it waits some time.
-To make the delay smaller, we could wait less between calls to `RPOP`, with the effect of amplifying problem number 1, i.e. more useless calls to Redis.
+To make the delay smaller, we could wait less between calls to `RPOP`, with the effect of amplifying problem number 1, i.e. more useless calls to Valkey.

-So Redis implements commands called `BRPOP` and `BLPOP` which are versions of `RPOP` and `LPOP` able to block if the list is empty: they'll return to the caller only when a new element is added to the list, or when a user-specified timeout is reached.
+So Valkey implements commands called `BRPOP` and `BLPOP` which are versions of `RPOP` and `LPOP` able to block if the list is empty: they'll return to the caller only when a new element is added to the list, or when a user-specified timeout is reached.